carolinaraulino/carolinaraulino/README.md

 ### Hi there 👋

-I am a product designer.
+I am a designer - and this might means a ton of things.

 <!--
 **carolinaraulino/carolinaraulino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.